exp-ndrew/stack/README.md

 A clone of Stack Overflow.

-## CURRENTLY WORKING ON:

-Authentication

-next: logout function!

-## User Stories

-* As a user, I want to ask a question, so that I can get help with a programming problem I'm having.
+## CURRENTLY WORKING ON:* As a user, I want to ask a question, so that I can get help with a programming problem I'm having.
 Users must have an account and sign in to ask questions.

 * As a user, I want to answer a question, so that I can help somebody else out.
 Use AJAX to add a response to the question's page without reloading it!